infinum/dotnet-handbook/Api/Filters.md

 ### Filters vs Middleware

-On a first glance, both Filters and Middleware can be used to solve the same problems: they both wrap the execution of filters/middleware that comes after it and can short-circuit their execution if needed.
+On a first glance, both Filters and Middleware can be used to solve the same problems: they both wrap the execution of filters/middleware that come after them and can short-circuit the execution if needed.
 The difference between them is not in the way the code is executed, but rather in what order are they run and in their scopes: Filters are a part of the MVC pipeline, so they are scoped entirely to the MVC middleware, while all other middleware operate on the level of ASP.NET and have access only to the `HttpContext`, alongside anything added by the preceding middleware.

-What does that mean in practice?
+What does this mean in practice?
 We’ll explore that through a few examples.

 Let’s say we wanted to enforce a rule that all requests must be done over HTTPS.
 We might do that using a filter - that would be sufficient to enforce the rule for all controller actions since they are executed after the filter, but what about serving static files?
 To serve static files a middleware is used that comes before the MVC.
 That middleware short-circuits the execution of other middleware, which means that the request will never be processed by the filter, so the HTTPS rule won’t be enforced in this case.